kyleyee23/kyleyee23.github.io/_pages/about.md

 ---
+title: About Me
 permalink: /about/
 ---

 Hi!
-I'm a Junior at Swarthmore College, a small school outside of Philadelphia, where I'm working towards a double major in Physics and Computer Science and take some extra courses in Math.
-I also play cello at Swarthmore, where I am first desk in the college orchestra, perform in a piano trio, and study privately.
+I'm a Junior at Swarthmore College, a small school outside of Philadelphia.
+At Swarthmore, I'm working towards a double major in Physics and Computer Science.
+I also play cello at Swarthmore, where I am the first desk in the college orchestra, perform in a piano trio, and study privately.

+After Swarthmore, I'm aiming to get a graduate degree in machine learning.
+In the meantime, I've taken courses in machine learning and AI at Swarthmore.
+I've also done some research in computer vision this past summer,  which you can read about in the Research section above!

 Outside of classes, I like to collect mechanical keyboards, road bike, and tinker with electronics.